Hersheypark: Amusement rides and attractions

-The first ride was added to the park in 1908 – an Allen Herschel carousel often referred to as the "Merry-Go-Round".
+The first ride was added to the park in 1908 – a Herschell-Spillman carousel often referred to as the "Merry-Go-Round" or "Carrousel".
 This was followed in 1910 with the addition of the Miniature Railroad, which remained in operation until the end of the 1971 season.
-The park has operated a bumper car ride since 1926, a variety of boat rides on Spring Creek, and six dark rides, three of which were fun houses.
-The park added its first two kiddie rides in 1926, The Prowler and The Regurgitator, and has added well over 40 since then.
+The park has operated a roller coaster ride continuously since 1923, a variety of boat rides on Spring Creek, and six dark rides, three of which were fun houses.
+The park added its first two kiddie rides in 1926, a kiddie Ferris wheel and Airplane Swing.
+Hersheypark has built over 160 rides over its nearly 120 year history.
+The park currently has 76 rides and water attractions.

 Roller coasters

 The park added its first roller coaster in 1923, the Wild Cat, for the town of Hershey's twentieth anniversary, which operated until 1945.
 It was replaced by the park's second wooden roller coaster, Comet, in 1946.
 Between then and 1996, the park added six roller coasters, including SooperdooperLooper, the first complete-circuit, modern-day looping steel roller coaster on the East Coast of the United States, which opened in 1977.
-In 1996, Hersheypark added its third wooden roller coaster (Wild Cat and Comet being the first two) naming it Wildcat (initially The Wildcat), after the original Wild Cat.
+In 1996, Hersheypark added its third wooden roller coaster (Wild Cat and Comet being the first two), naming it Wildcat (initially The Wildcat) after the original Wild Cat.

-Between then and 2015, the park added nine roller coasters.
+Between the 1996 addition of Wildcat and 2015, the park added nine roller coasters.
+This included the hypercoaster Skyrush in 2012, Fahrenheit in 2008, the launch coaster Storm Runner in 2004, and the inverted coaster Great Bear in 1998.

-Of the coasters that the park has had, only five are no longer in the park.
-One, a twin roller coaster called Toboggan (it was also called Twin Towers Toboggan or Twin Toboggans) which had been located in Carousel Circle, a water coaster called Roller Soaker which had been in Midway America and later The Boardwalk, a kiddie coaster with an oval track called Mini-Comet, the 1996 Wildcat, and the Original Wild Cat.
-(The station of the Wild Cat was located in the Minetown area where the Convoy ride is currently with most of the out-and-back layout/structure built along the north side of Spring Creek between the base of Storm Runner's first drop and the station for Trail Blazer.)
+Of the coasters that the park has had, only five are no longer in the park: a twin roller coaster called Toboggan (also called Twin Towers Toboggan or Twin Toboggans) which was located in Carousel Circle; a water coaster called Roller Soaker which was in Midway America and later The Boardwalk a kiddie coaster with an oval track called Mini-Comet; the 1996 Wildcat; and the original Wild Cat.
+The station of the Wild Cat was located in the Minetown area where the Convoy ride is currently, with most of the out-and-back layout/structure built along the north side of Spring Creek between the base of Storm Runner's first drop and the station for Trail Blazer.

+Candymonium holds the park record for being the tallest, fastest, and longest (by track length) roller coaster at Hersheypark.
+The most recent roller coaster to open at Hersheypark is Wildcat's Revenge, which replaced Wildcat in 2023.